Using VA Healthcare for Mesothelioma Treatment

 - Your latest tax return

-- The Social Security numbers for you and your dependents
+- Social Security numbers for you, your spouse, and your qualified dependents

 - Medical records related to your mesothelioma diagnosis

 Don’t wait to access some of the best mesothelioma doctors and cancer centers in the country.
-Our Patient Advocates can help you pursue VA Health Care and other benefits.
+Our Patient Advocates can help you pursue VA healthcare and other benefits.
 Download your Free Veterans Compensation Guide right now to learn more.